MiczFlor/RPi-Jukebox-RFID/README.md

 There are many, many, many inspiring suggestions and solutions on the web to bring together the idea of a jukebox with RFID cards.
 I want to mention a few of these that have inspired me.

+* Thanks to Andreas aka [hailogugo](https://github.com/hailogugo) for writing and testing the script for the [GPIO buttons as controllers for the jukebox](docs/GPIO-BUTTONS.md).
 * [Francisco Sahli's Music Cards: RFID cards + Spotify + Raspberry Pi](https://fsahli.wordpress.com/2015/11/02/music-cards-rfid-cards-spotify-raspberry-pi/) written in python, playing songs from Spotify.
 The code [music-cards](https://github.com/fsahli/music-cards) is on GitHub.
 * [Jeremy Lightsmith's rpi-jukebox](https://github.com/jeremylightsmith/rpi-jukebox) written in Python, using the mpg123 player
 * [Marco Wiedemeyer's Raspberry Pi Jukebox für Kinder (German)](https://mwiedemeyer.de/blog/post/Raspberry-Pi-Jukebox-fur-Kinder) written in mono, using the MPD player